felipeaocampo/felipeaocampo/README.md

 ## About Me:

-- Currently developing at GraphQL One Stop Shop (OSS), an open source product facilitating the notoriously challenging development of GraphQL APIs.
-GraphQL OSS is an integration suite that merges dynamic schema visualization with real-time request testing and validation for a heightened clarity of GraphQL APIs 🤖
+- Currently developing at GraphQL One Stop Shop (OSS), an open source product facilitating the notoriously challenging development of GraphQL APIs 🤖

+- GraphQL OSS is an integration suite that merges dynamic schema visualization with real-time request testing and validation for a heightened clarity of GraphQL APIs 👨🏽‍💻

 - Check out my Tech Talk, "Ain't No Rest for the GraphQL Developer," sponsored by Jeeny + Bractlet in the "Featured" below 📹